nir9/welcome/README.md

 ## Common Questions

 - Why I prefer using Windows over a Linux Distro as my main desktop OS?
 There are a couple of reasons:
-  - I find it to be very user friendly, stable and nostalgic
+  - I find it more comfortable
   - I like the fact that it has wide support for old/new software and games
-  - I like both Windows programming and Linux programming
+  - I am interested in both Windows programming and Linux programming
-  - I get great Linux support on Windows using WSL
-  - I do like using Linux for my servers, but for desktop I find Windows to be best for me :)

 - Why I prefer using Vim over other IDEs/Editors
   - I have some videos about this topic but to summarize: